 It’s easy to forget the “manager” part of your “project manager” title among the other range of activities you are responsible for.
 However, your management skills are an important part of your success as a project manager, so it is crucial that you grow both of those skill sets.
 There are also some advanced project management techniques that you can master to help bring your projects to successful completion.

-This workshop presumes that participants have a thorough understanding of project management, including topics such as preparing a statement of work, setting project goals, scheduling, budgeting, managing project risks, and executing a project.
+This eLearning course presumes that participants have a thorough understanding of project management, including topics such as preparing a statement of work, setting project goals, scheduling, budgeting, managing project risks, and executing a project.

 WHAT STUDENTS LEARN